Today’s Text: Leviticus 23:39-43

 - the aravah (willow branch).

-The three required tree branches are tied together with date palm fronds and collectively called the lulav.
-Each day of the holiday, the etrog and bound lulav are waived three times in six distinct directions corresponding to the four points of the compass as well as upward and downward.
+The three required tree branches are tied together with date palm fronds and collectively called the Lulav.
+Each day of the holiday, the etrog and bound lulav are waved three times in six distinct directions corresponding to the four points of the compass as well as upward and downward.

 Waving the lulav is an expression of great joy that tradition has infused with significance worth noting.
-Recently, I listened to a rabbi explain the symbolism embedded in the waving of the lulav.
-I was struck by the imagery associated with this centuries-old tradition.
+Recently, I listened to a rabbi explain the symbolism and was fascinated by the imagery associated with this centuries-old tradition.

 The sukkah memorializes God’s faithful provision in the past as Israel wandered in the wilderness.
 Waving the lulav joyfully acknowledges His bountiful supply in the present.
 But, there is also a future element to Sukkot.